 In short, do the advantages and opportunities offered by the cloud weigh up against the risks and the effort of managing it?
 Or do IT providers actually end up with more worries instead of less?

-Use the cloud to improve customer satisfaction
+Use cloud computing to improve customer satisfaction

 The extent to which a service provider can be satisfied about the cloud themselves depend on the extent to which they are able to trust the cloud.
 That is why it is so important to understand and be able to enforce the right conditions for being able to trust cloud services.
 Luckily, the providers of cloud services realize that same thing; being demonstrably reliable is part of their business model.